Skip to content

 What is the current tariff rate on food industry residues and waste from India?

-As of March 2026, food industry residues and waste from India face a base tariff of 10% under Section 122.
-The effective rate can be up to 10%.
+As of mid-2026, food industry residues and waste from India face a base tariff of 10% under the Section 301 forced-labor tariff, which replaced the flat 10% Section 122 rate on July 24, 2026.
+The effective rate is about 10% on the most-affected products.

 Will the tariff on food industry residues and waste from India change?